MAY – MATERNAL MENTAL HEALTH AWARENESS MONTH

-The Illinois PPD Alliance has worked with Illinois Governors for the last 16 years in order to get May proclaimed Maternal Mental Health Awareness Month in Illinois.
+The Postpartum Depression Alliance of Illinois (PPD IL) has worked with Illinois Governors for the past 17 years in order to have May proclaimed Maternal Mental Health Awareness Month in Illinois.

 Our hope is that the proclamation will help bring more awareness of the prevalence, symptoms and effects perinatal mood disorders can have on women and their families.

 We also hope that hospitals and treatment centers will use the month to promote awareness in their communities and the disorders and the services that they have for pregnant and postpartum moms to help them get better.
 All the events that promote Maternal Mental Health Awareness Month in Illinois are listed on our Events page.